 (c) Very high tides are required in order to extract energy from tides.
-Also, the occurrence of tides depends on the relative positions of the Sun, moon, and the Earth.
+Also, the occurrence of tides depends on the relative positions of the Sun, moon, and Earth.

-Ques 7: On what basis would you classify energy sources as
+Q7.
+On what basis would you classify energy sources as

 (a) renewable and non-renewable?